 These three women finally met and formed FASD Maine.
 Since 2019, FASD Maine has been working to prevent prenatal alcohol exposure/PAE and FASD, and make services and support accessible to those affected by FASD.

 Work to increase awareness of FASD through outreach to families, providers, agencies, teachers, law enforcement, community stakeholders, legislators.

-Direct providers, agencies, educators, and law enforcement to FASD-informed education and training; direct caregivers and families to FASD-informed training and support, thus increasing FASD diagnostic capacity, support services, and prevention of PAE/FASD.
+Connect providers, agencies, educators, and law enforcement to FASD-informed education and training; provide caregivers and families with FASD-informed training and support, thus increasing FASD diagnostic capacity, support services, and prevention of PAE/FASD.

 Break down silos among stakeholders by bringing together individuals affected by FASD, their caregivers and providers, and agencies and policy makers.

-Address the stigma associated with FASDs by educating Mainers to understand the complexities of the disability, while honoring the strengths of those impacted, promoting an inclusive accepting culture.*
+Address the stigma associated with FASD by educating Mainers to understand the complexities of the disability, while honoring the strengths of those impacted, promoting an inclusive accepting culture.*